coq-community/coqdocjs/README.md

 ## Usage

 This repo is a complete setup with a generic Makefile.
-Just can add your Coq files in the same folder as the Makefile.
+Just add your Coq files in the same folder as the Makefile.

 ## Files